sangstar/sangstar.github.io/docs/_posts/2023-06-03-bayes-logistic.markdown

 $$ = \frac{\exp{(-(\mathbf{w}  \cdot  \mathbf{x} + b))}}{1+\exp{(-(\mathbf{w}  \cdot  \mathbf{x} + b))}}$$

 Keep in mind, logistic regression in NLP *does not require* a specific structure for the features -- it doesn't have to be a bag of words or word embeddings or whatever.
 Any property from the input can be a feature.
 I've already written an article talking about decision boundaries in logistic regression, but I want to stress that this existence of a decision boundary to make predictions is what makes this model discriminative, and its linearity is what makes it a linear classifier -- that and the fact that we use a weighted (but linear) sum of features to make a prediction.
 Naive Bayes does this too, remember?
+However, the topic of whether naive Bayes is a linear classifier or not is actually a bit complicated.

 $$c_{NB} = \underset{c \in C}{\text{argmax}} \ \log{P(c)} \ \underset{i}{\sum} \log{P(w_i \vert c)}$$

 ## An aside: a common misconception about naive Bayes as a linear classifier
-However, the topic of whether naive Bayes is a linear classifier or not is actually a bit complicated.
 If you Google whether Naive Bayes is a linear classifier, lots of stuff you'll read will say that it is, yet at the same time looking at images of naive Bayes will show non-linear decision boundaries.
+What gives?
+Hopefully this will clear things up.

+Formally speaking, a linear classifier is a model that makes a classification decision using a linear combination of its features and some scalars (not arbitrarily considering calars would be to imply that all scalars are always equal to unity):

+$$y = f \bigl(\sum_j w_j x_j \rightl)$$

+Let's start with the definition of a classifier after applying Bayes' theorem

+$$\hat c = \underset{c \in C}{\text{argmax}} \ \frac{P(d|c)P(d)}{P(c)}$$

+Now applying the law of total probability to $$P(c)$$ we can rewrite this as

 ## References
 Jurafsky, D., & Martin, J. H. (2019).
 Naive Bayes, Text Classification and Sentiment.
 In Speech and Language Processing (3rd ed., Chapter 4).
 Prentice Hall.